 Polished concrete is hard-wearing and does not easily chip or dent.
 This flooring solution is easy to maintain, with only clean water or a neutral PH cleaner.

 There will be no need to wax its surface since it will only dull the floor’s intrinsic shine.
-Moreover, it has a high friction coefficient which makes it non-slippery as well.
+Moreover, it has a high friction coefficient, making it non-slippery.

-The installation of the floor may require a greater upfront investment depending on how refined it will be.
+The floor installation may require a greater upfront investment, depending on how refined it will be.
 Nonetheless, its long life and low maintenance make it more cost-effective than ordinary floorboards.

 Lifespan

-A flooring’s lifespan means how far it can last without maintenance, and both flooring systems generally last for years.
+A flooring’s lifespan means how long it can last without maintenance, and both systems generally last for years.
 Polished concrete’s longevity depends on how refined its industrial polish is.

 A properly refined finish can last up to 10 years.
-Epoxy floors depend on the thickness of its application and the amount of traffic it has to endure.
+Epoxy floors depend on the thickness of their application and the amount of traffic they have to endure.
 Around 3 to 5 years is the standard for most surfaces.

 Durability

-A polished concrete floor can serve high traffic without becoming discolored or showing visible signs of use, unlike wood or carpeted floors.
+Unlike wood or carpeted floors, a polished concrete floor can serve high traffic without becoming discolored or showing visible signs of use.

 Epoxy floors are made of a toughened mixture of resin and hardener, which makes a hard-wearing surface.
 The seamless flooring system is strong enough to carry large machinery and withstand heavy traffic.